 By Sam Vaughn, DVM, Dip., ABVP—Avian Practice

-If you have a question for Dr. Vaughn, send him an e-mail care of BIRD BREEDER at email@example.com.
+If you have a question for Dr. Vaughn, send him an e-mail care of Bird Breeder at firstname.lastname@example.org.
 We regret that columnists are not able to respond to letters individually.

 Sam Vaughn, DVM, Dip., ABVP-Avian Practice is an avian specialist based in Louisville, Kentucky.
 Certified in Avian Practice by the American Board of Veterinary Practitioners, Dr. Vaughn owns Avian Medical Services Inc. (an avicultural service and consultation practice) and is a partner in Veterinary Associates Stonefield, a full-service avian/exotic and small animal practice.
 Dr. Vaughn holds degrees in biology, chemistry and a Doctorate of Veterinary Medicine from Auburn University.
 Feel free to visit his web site at http://www.vetcity.com.
 Telephone consultations by appointment are available by calling (502) 245-7863.